 Amy has also had the good fortune to visit Tibet in 1987 and again in 2001 as a pilgrimage leader for the Institute of Noetic Science in the United States.
-She has also led pilgrimages to India (including Darjeeling and Sikkim), Nepal, and Bhutan for the Liberation Prison Project and Milarepa Center.
-The next pilgrimage Amy is leading is a trek from May 10 – 28 2020 to Lawudo Retreat Center in the Mount Everest region of Nepal.
-A 3-day retreat will be included along with a visit to Lama Zopa Rinpoche’s birthplace.
-Registration is open.
-Please see the detailed itinerary and how to register at www.AmyMiller.com or contact firstname.lastname@example.org
+She has also led pilgrimages to India, Nepal, and Bhutan.
+The next pilgrimage Amy is leading may be in the spring of 2025 (possibly late April to mid-May) to Lawudo Retreat Center in the Mount Everest region of Nepal.
+See Amy’s website below for more information.

-Amy was ordained as a Buddhist nun in June 2000 by the great Tibetan master, Ven.
-Choden Rinpoche, and has been teaching extensively since 1992.
+Amy was ordained as a Buddhist nun in June 2000 and has been teaching extensively since 1992.
 Her teaching style emphasizes a practical approach to integrating Buddhist philosophy into everyday life.
-She is happy to help people connect with meditation and mindfulness in an effort to gain a refreshing perspective on normally stressful living.
+She is happy to help people connect with meditation and mindfulness to gain a refreshing perspective on normally stressful living.
 Amy’s courses and retreats focus on establishing and maintaining a meditation and mindfulness practice, death and dying, overcoming anxiety and depression, battling addiction, dealing with self-esteem issues, and cultivating compassion and loving kindness.
-She is also often involved in leading a variety of retreats.